More and more people understand that milk has a particular task. It helps infants to gain weight as quickly as possible.

 - Net Carbs: 9.5g

-Accordingly, homemade milk made from almonds is better for weight loss than regular milk.
-In cow’s milk, most of the energy ultimately comes from sugar (*).
+Accordingly, homemade almond milk is better for weight loss than regular milk.
+In cow’s milk, most energy comes from sugar (*).

-Among the nutrients, almond milk can score, especially with the antioxidant vitamin E (*).
+Almond milk can score among the nutrients, especially with the antioxidant vitamin E (*).

 Provided it is homemade almond milk obtained from untreated almonds, the following health benefits can also be associated with it: